Algebra, Geometry and Combinatorics

-Our research is mainly in the fields of group theory, representation theory, graph theory, number theory and applications.
+Our research is mainly in the fields of group theory, representation theory, graph theory, geometry, number theory, and applications.
 A particular strength is the computational and algorithmic aspects of groups and graphs.

 These mathematics research topics developed from abstracting observations about counting, arithmetic, algebraic manipulation, and symmetry.